We polled the nation in October 2020, December 2020, and March 2021 to illuminate how US communities have experienced COVID-19.

-We know people have needed and sought help with challenges related to the pandemic, but we know less about what is preventing people from getting the help they need – so we asked the nation, what stopped you from getting help during COVID-19?
-In October and December 2020, we asked: thinking about March 2020 to present, which barriers stopped you from getting help?
-In the March poll, we asked: thinking about July 2020 to present, which barriers stopped you from getting help?
+We know people have needed and sought help with challenges related to the pandemic, but we know less about what is preventing people from getting the help they need – so we asked respondents, what stopped you from getting help during COVID-19?

 Many barriers have prevented people from getting the help they need.
 And while the number of respondents said they faced barriers to help peaked when we polled residents in December 2020, it is evident that many barriers remained even in later stages of the pandemic.